TTFH/Voxel-Render/README.md

 Hold Shift to move the camera faster
 Hold Right Mouse Button and drag to look around
 Arrow keys, Q & E to move the light
-P to print the camera and light positions
 F10 save screenshot
 F11 toggle fullscreen